GuLinLin/PIXANT/README.md

 │ │ ├ aimPhenMissingSize            # The missing values size of settings in imputed phenotype (default = 500).
 │ │ ├ initialImputeType             # Initial imputation method for missing values in a data frame.
 Currently support: "random", "average", "median".
 │ │ ├ refPhenThreshold              # Relevance threshold for the selection of reference phenotypes, the range from 0 to 1 (default = 0.3).
-│ │ ├ maxNum.refPhen                # Maximum number of reference phenotypes to be selected (default = 10).
+│ │ ├ minNum.refPhen                # Minimum number of reference phenotypes to be selected (default = 10).
 │ │ ├ SC.Threshold                  # Individual's imputation quality threshold (default = 0.6).
 │ │ ├ seed                          # Random seed.
 Default is 123, which generates the seed from R. Set to 0 to ignore the R seed.
 │ │ ├ decreasing                    # (boolean) If TRUE the columns are sorted with decreasing amount of missing values.